bbatsov/emacsredux/_posts/2020-10-22-state-of-emacs-survey.md

 "State of Technology X" surveys that have become popular in recent years.
 That's why I took the liberty to re-frame it in a way that will probably be familiar to more people.

-Those "State of Something" surveys are typically ran by the teams maintaining some project to assess the health of its ecosystem, the needs of their users, the problems that need to be solved, the tools that people are using and so on.
+The "State of Something" surveys are typically ran by the teams maintaining some project to assess the health of its ecosystem, the needs of their users, the problems that need to be solved, the tools that people are using and so on.
 A good example would be the [State of